 There are many holiday traditions that have fallen by the wayside.
 One of those traditions is touching up or completely redoing interior paintwork.

 There is nothing more inviting than fresh paintwork when you are likely to receive guests.
-That is why The Painting Company in Arizona, Nevada, and Colorado is a champion of bringing back the tradition of holiday painting.
+That is why The Painting Company in Arizona, and Nevada is a champion of bringing back the tradition of holiday painting.

 Interior painting is one of those projects that may seem like too much of a chore.
 However, you can paint your entire home over one or two days, so long as you approach the project in the same way that a professional would.
 Interior painting is also one of the least costly remodeling projects you will ever take on.

 When you are planning on having visitors over the holidays, one of the major causes of holiday stress is whether your home is in good shape to receive those visitors.
 Any other time of the year you are not likely to scrutinize your home to such an extent, which is why panic typically sets in around the holidays when homeowners realize that their paintwork is less than perfect.

 Blemishes in paintwork are instantly stress-inducing for homeowners who want to host the perfect holiday home.
 Paintwork accounts for the largest surface areas in your home, so touchups or repainting will have a significant impact on your décor.
 Other areas of consideration are door handles and cabinets, which suffer from considerable smudging from constant use.

 Brightening up Common Rooms